brainandforce/Electrum.jl/README.md

 ```
 The current development state is kept in the `main` branch, and the most recent stable version is
 the head of the `release` branch.
 Specific releases for a minor version may be found by suffixing
-the minor version with `/release` - for instance, `0.1/release` contains the latest release version
+the minor version with `/release`: for instance, `0.1/release` contains the latest release version
-in the 0.1 series.
+in the 0.1 series (currently 0.1.26).

 ## Current features